Home

 Get in touch with your local council and find out exactly what's needed as early as possible, you'll be lucky to get planning permission within 6 weeks!
 I used a surveyor I knew to do all my drawings and to finalise and submit my application to the local council.
 Whilst I had to pay £300, it saved me the hasstle of re-applying if I got it wrong because he knew the people in the office and what they would/wouldn't accept.

-The information on this page about Loft conversion planning permission is intended as a guide only.
+* As always, the information on this page about Loft conversion planning permission is intended as a guide only.
 Always consult your local planning department for advice and never start a conversion or any other building project until you have the permission you need in writing.

 With or without planing permission, loft building regulations are different.
 They govern the minimum standards that must be met when building a loft conversion and must always be met.